SKB-CGN/ioBroker.chargecontrol/README.md

 ### Getting started

 You are almost done, only a few steps left:
-1. Create a new repository on GitHub with the name `ioBroker.pv-surplus-charging-control`
+1. Create a new repository on GitHub with the name `ioBroker.chargecontrol`

 1. Push all files to the GitHub repo.
 The creator has already set up the local repository for you:
 	```bash
 	git push origin main
 	```
-1. Add a new secret under https://github.com/SKB-CGN/ioBroker.pv-surplus-charging-control/settings/secrets.
+1. Add a new secret under https://github.com/SKB-CGN/ioBroker.chargecontrol/settings/secrets.
 It must be named `AUTO_MERGE_TOKEN` and contain a personal access token with push access to the repository, e.g. yours.
 You can create a new token under https://github.com/settings/tokens.

 1. Head over to [main.js](main.js) and start programming!